geowa4/learn-react/README.md

 Learn React
 ===========

-Experimentations with React, Babel, and Webpack.
+Experimentations with React, RxJS, Babel, and Webpack.

 Usage
 -----